As a Tulip Account Owner, you have a few options for configuring overall settings for your company's account.

 Default Timezone: Set the default timezone to accurately track when apps are running.
 This setting can be overridden for individual stations in the Shop Floor tab.
 See this guide for more detail.

-The color palette tool allows you to pick colors that will appear in the color palette in the App Builder.
+The color palette tool allows you to pick colors that will appear in the color palette in the App Editor.
 To add a new color, click the color itself.
 Then, choose a color by dragging the selector, or inputting a specific hex code.